Free delivery ($40+) - Next day delivery in Montreal's fast zone

 Terroir

-The term “terroir” is increasingly mentioned in the context of coffee, mirroring its longstanding usage in the world of wine.
+The term “terroir” is increasingly mentioned in the context of coffee, as it has been used in the world of wine for a long time.
 The reason is simple: the terroir has a significant impact on the flavors that are revealed in the cup.
 Given the major importance of terroir, it is fascinating to precisely identify the origin of coffee, allowing us to directly observe the effect of a specific terroir on a particular bean.

 Climate

-Elevation has a great influence on flavours found in the cup.
-Higher altitude results in more complexity and livelier acidity.
-Conversely, a lower altitude gives a more classic and rounded cup.
+Altitude has a great influence on the flavors found in the cup.
+Higher altitude results in complexity and livelier acidity.
+Conversely, a lower altitude gives a more classic and round result.

 Traditions

-Whether it's the warmth of equatorial regions, the richness of volcanic soils, the effect of altitude on the ripening of cherries or local traditions, each element of the terroir contributes to the complex symphony of coffee flavours.
+Whether it is the heat of equatorial regions, the richness of volcanic soils, the effect of altitude on the ripening of cherries, or local traditions, each element of the terroir contributes to the complex symphony of coffee flavors.
 Thus, tasting coffee becomes an enriching experience, connecting consumers to the distant lands where these precious beans come from.